Chapter 4:

 I've got myself a new start—maybe a better one than what I had in Japan.
 Should I really be mad at that?
 Should I be thankful? he asked himself while looking at the clear, blue sky of the new world.

-It did not take him long to get back into his habit of overthinking.
+It didn't take him long to get back into his habit of overthinking.

-But a spark he would strongly deny was already there.
+But a spark he wanted to deny had already been lit up in his eyes.
 Maybe in another world, he doesn't have to be just anyone.

 "To begin with, how am I to know they still remember me?
 Maybe I've just poofed out of existence in the other world."